c910335/Nine-Men-s-Morris-API/README.md

 But it's not finished yet!
 ## Done
 - Game Management APIs
-- MorrisCore (But It must be buggy now)
+- MorrisCore (But it must be buggy now)
+- PvP APIs   (And it must be buggy, too)

 ## Todo
-- PvP APIs
 - MorrisAI

 ## License